Finiteness of Crystalline Cohomology of Higher Level: Higher Poincar e Lemma --- Local Results.

 The {\em linearized higher de Rham complex} $L\hO^{(m),\bullet}_{X/S}$ is by definition the quotient of $LN\P^{(m)}_{X/S}$ by $\sP_{X/S}^{(m)}\otimes\sK_{X/S}^{(m),\bullet}$. $\square$ \end{definition}

-It should be remarked that these complexes essentially depend on the choice of the system of local coordinates on $X$.
+It should be remarked that these complexes essentially depend on the choice of the system of global coordinates on $X$.
 This construction therefore can not be generalized to the global situation.

 For $i=1,\dots,n$, the image of $\tau_i^{p^m}$ under the natural surjection $N\sP_{X/S}^{(m),1}\to\hO_{X/S}^{(m),1}$ is denoted by $\bar{\tau}_i^{p^m}$.

 \begin{proposition}

 {\rm (i)} $\hO_{X/S}^{(m),1}$ is a free $\sO_X$-module of rank $n$ with basis $\big\{\bar{\tau}_j^{p^m}\big\}_{j=1,\dots,n}$.